-Simultaneously, without getting ultra-scientific – alcohol directly affects your bloods ability to absorb and synthesize oxygen.
+Simultaneously, without getting ultra-scientific – alcohol directly affects your blood’s ability to absorb and synthesize oxygen.
 Thus, the claim is that altitude (little oxygen) + alcohol (poor oxygen absorption) = more drunk.
 This is true to a degree, but not everyone is affected the same way for a few reasons.
-Read on to learn how to what’s true and false, as well as better prepare yourself for drinking at altitude.
+Read on to learn what’s true and false, as well as better prepare yourself for drinking at altitude.

-What’s True: Oxygen levels at higher altitude are significantly lower.
+What’s True: Oxygen levels at higher altitudes are significantly lower.
 Air is compressible.
 At ground level, our bodies experience at all times the equivalent of roughly 10 meters of water pushing on us.
 This is called barometric pressure (atmospheric pressure), or the weight of the air above pressing on any given surface.

-At sea-level, there are several miles worth of air being pushed down on the ground and anything that stands upon it.
+At sea level, there are several miles worth of air being pushed down on the ground and anything that stands upon it.